The Roomba 650 is great for folks looking for something autonomous that’ll clean their homes for them while they’re at work or doing other things.

-Unfortuntely purchasing a brand new Roomba 650 is more expensive than a 690.
-The latter has the same features as the 650 but with newer lithium ion battery that’ll last longer and have less power fade.
-It also has WiFi connectivity and compatible with Alexa so it’s a better deal at around $300 in my opinion.
+Unfortunately purchasing a brand new Roomba 650 is more expensive than a 690.
+The latter has the same features as the 650 but with a newer lithium-ion battery that’ll last longer and have less power fade.
+It also has WiFi connectivity and compatible with Alexa, so it’s a better deal at around $300 in my opinion.

-Quick look at the features: Scheduled cleaning once a day (7 days a week), counter rotating brushes will do a great job at picking up hair and dust, 1 year warranty.
+A quick look at the features: Scheduled cleaning once a day (7 days a week), counter-rotating brushes will do a great job at picking up hair and dust, 1-year warranty.

-The Roomba 650 represents a major leap forward for iRobot in terms of reliability and cleaning performance.
+The Roomba 650 represents a significant leap forward for iRobot in terms of reliability and cleaning performance.

-It was one of their first robots to have a scheduling feature that will automatically clean at a specific time 7 days a week.
+It was one of their first robots to have a scheduling feature that will automatically clean at a specific time seven days a week.
 The Roomba 650 navigation isn’t as efficient as the Roomba 900 series and Roomba I7, but it is more thorough.

-- 3-stage cleaning system that uses a side brush, AeroVac cleaning head and suction
+- A 3-stage cleaning system that uses a side brush, AeroVac cleaning head, and suction

 - AeroVac filter will block out allergens (but this isn’t a HEPA filter)